Disclosure: This post may contain affiliate links.

 ….which might sound complicated, but it’s not I promise.
 Let’s walk through how to make tofu this way, step-by-step.

-Press the tofu: I’ve said it before, but my tofu press is life-changing.
+Prep work: The first thing you have to do is press the tofu.
+I’ve said it before, but my tofu press is life-changing.
 I used to dread having to press tofu by hand (dramatic), but then I got a tofu press and everything changed.
 With that said, if you don’t own one, you can absolutely use a towel or two to press the liquid out of the tofu.

-Bake it: Line a baking sheet with parchment paper, then pour the tofu out onto the baking sheet, making sure none of the tofu are touching.
+Steps 5 & 6: Line a baking sheet with parchment paper, then pour the tofu out onto the baking sheet, making sure that the tofu is spread out.
 Bake it for 30 minutes, flipping half way through.

 Honestly, yes!
 You need to use a decent amount of oil when frying tofu, but you don’t use any oil when baking it, and it gets just as crispy if not crispier.
 It does take a little longer–maybe 10 extra minutes–but it’s well worth it.